Jan Košek: Athletics

 He held the joint world record for 60 meters with American sprinter Archie Hahn and held Czech records in the 50m, 60m, 100m, 200m, 300m and 100 yards.

 In 1906, Košek took part in 60m sprint in the Austrian Championships.
 Due to a slow start, he only finished 3rd in the race.

 Personal life

 Jan's parents died in 1904, in May Františka died and in November it was Jan.
 Jan Košek is said to have suffered from a thyroid disease, hyperparathyroidism, since childhood.
 Among other things, it affected his joints.
-With this disease, the joints stiffen, bones often break, and even if they don't, physical activity causes great pain.
+With this disease, the joints stiffen, bones often break, and even if they do not, physical activity causes great pain.
 At first, the disease probably did not prevent him from his great performances, but later it started to worsen and ended his football career prematurely.
 What followed was the sad end of one of the fastest men and best strikers on the planet.
 Jan Košek allegedly ended up in total paralysis, when he was unable to move at all.

 Košek is a sibling-in-law to former teammate Jindřich Baumruk, due to Jan marrying Baumruk's sister, Julia Baumrukova.
 Also Košek's son is Jan Košek.